Hallelujah (film): Nina Mae McKinney as Hallelujahs "harlot"

-Though McKinney was the first to portray a black prostitute, this “archetypal narrative” goes back as far as 1900, when only white female actors played "the fallen woman" who turn to prostitution. of these films appeared in the silent era with narratives deploring the "plight of women who have fallen on hard times due to unemployment, unwanted pregnancies, divorce, childhood deprivation or simply because they have been ‘born on the wrong side of the track'."
+Though McKinney was the first to portray a black prostitute, this “archetypal narrative” goes back as far as 1900, when only white female actors played "the fallen woman" who turn to prostitution.
+Many of these films appeared in the silent era with narratives deploring the "plight of women who have fallen on hard times due to unemployment, unwanted pregnancies, divorce, childhood deprivation or simply because they have been 'born on the wrong side of the track'."
 Throughout the silent film era, the cautionary tales of woman turning to prostitution had been uniformly presented as shameful and degrading.
 These Victorian-inspired scenarios, however, were declining at the time of Hallelujah's production, as they were in the industrialized countries globally.
 As a result "the concept of a loss of chastity leading inexorably to prostitution became no longer tenable."

-The formula that Vidor used for McKinney’s Chick was modeled after conventional scenarios depicting white prostitutes in these earlier films: narratives that were already in decline.
+The formula that Vidor used for McKinney's Chick was modeled after conventional scenarios depicting white prostitutes in these earlier films: narratives that were already in decline.
 Film and social critic Russel Campbell describes the formula:

-McKinney’s exuberant and highly seductive portrayal of Chick anticipates the change in perception towards female sexual expression.
+McKinney's exuberant and highly seductive portrayal of Chick anticipates the change in perception towards female sexual expression.
 Her performance influenced both black and white actresses with her version of a "rough nightlife heroine", among them Jean Harlow, a white film star who also engagingly portrayed brothel whores and prostitutes.
 According to film historian Jean-Marie Lecomte, "prostitutes, ladies of leisure, street walkers, and tramps, as the borderline women of Depression era America, flourished on the Hollywood screen" in the Pre-Code Hollywood following Hallelujah's release.

 While acknowledging Hallelujah's racial stereotyping, critics Kerryn Sherrod and Jeff Stafford report that "the film set a high standard for all subsequent all-black musicals and still stands as an excellent showcase for the talents of Ms. McKinney and company."